Adult Critical Care1

-Here you will find research carried out by nurses with extensive knowledge in the clinical setting and intended to address issues of interest in Adult Critical Care.
-This collection will disseminate research findings of specific importance to practicing nurses who routinely care for critically ill patients who are at high risk for actual or potential life-threatening health problems.
+Here you will find research, education, and evidence-based practice materials carried out by nurses with extensive knowledge in the clinical setting and intended to address issues of interest in Adult Critical Care.
+This collection will disseminate materials of specific importance to practicing nurses who routinely care for critically ill patients who are at high risk for actual or potential life-threatening health problems.

 Acute Medicine ♦ Advance Practice ♦ Best Practices ♦ Care Plans, Critical Pathways & Patient Care Protocols ♦ Care Coordination Standards & Policies ♦ Critical Care Pharmacology ♦ Critical Care in non-traditional sites (Ambulatory settings, Home care settings) ♦ Developments, Advancements, or Updates on Nursing Care, Treatments or Procedures ♦ Evidenced-based Practice ♦ Diagnostic Tests ♦ High Dependency Units, Policies, Procedures, Standards of Care ♦ Infection Control ♦ Medical Error Reduction ♦ Medical ICU, Policies, Procedures, Standard of Patient Care ♦ Model of Care ♦ Multidisciplinary Collaboration in Managing Patient Care ♦ Nursing Shortage (How it affects Adult Critical Care) ♦ Nursing Roles in Adult Critical Care ♦ Nursing Care of Patients with Specific Critical Care Problems: Burns, Head Injuries, Organ Failure, Respiratory Problems, Spinal Cord Injuries, etc. ♦ Organ Transplant ♦ Pain Management ♦ Patient Advocacy ♦ Patient/Family Support & Education ♦ Patient-Focused Staffing Approaches ♦ Patient Monitoring (Advances in or Changes to) ♦ Patient Outcomes ♦ Patient Rights ♦ Point-of-Care Testing